badyherz/SimplePrograms/README.md

 If you encounter any problems, open an issue, and I'll try to have a look at it.

 I build them for Windows with PyInstaller.
 (Maybe in the future for Linux too) Just download what you want from the newest [release](https://github.com/badyherz/SimplePrograms/releases)!
+Or build them yourself!

 ## Below is a list of the programs A to Z: